opentok/misc-opentok-accelerators/ios/README.md

 This guide has the following sections:

 - [Prerequisites](#prerequisites): A checklist of everything you need to get started.
-- Download the accelerator pack: Download and use the OpenTok Screensharing with Annotations Accelerator Pack provided to you by TokBox for use in your own development.
 - [Quick start](#quick-start): A step-by-step tutorial to help you quickly import and run the sample app.
 - [Exploring the code](#exploring-the-code): This describes the sample app code design, which uses recommended best practices to create a working implementation that uses the Screensharing with Annotations Accelerator.